 In the words of heavyweight champion Gene Tunney, “Exercise not only changes your body, it changes your mind, your attitude, and your mood.”

 “BioAstin is an essential supplement for optimizing cardiovascular health and supporting recovery from exercise.* Cardio exercise and daily supplementation of BioAstin are two keys I use each daily to support overall wellbeing.” – Dr. Silverman

-BioAstin is offered in 4mg or convenient one-per-day 12mg soft gels and blended condition-specific formulas.
+BioAstin is offered in 4mg or convenient one-per-day 12mg soft gels and is available in formulations that combine Hawaiian Astaxanthin and premium ingredients to support specific structures in the body like your eyes and joints.
 More information about BioAstin can be found here: https://www.nutrex-hawaii.com/pages/bioastin

 The ACA Sports Council named Dr. Silverman “Sports Chiropractor of the Year” in 2015.
 His extensive list of educational accomplishments includes six different degrees in clinical nutrition.

 Dr. Silverman is on the advisory board for the Functional Medicine University and is a seasoned health and wellness expert on both the speaking circuits and within the media, as well as a frequent health expert contributor on national blogs such as Consumer Health Digest.
 He has appeared on FOX News Channel, FOX, NBC, CBS, ABC, The Wall Street Journal, NewsMax.
 He was invited as a guest speaker on “Talks at Google” to discuss his current book.
 A frequent published author in peer-reviewed journals and other mainstream publications, Dr. Silverman is a thought leader in his field and practice.